Beyond the Classroom

 Many of our girls enjoy the challenges of service in the community or the Duke of Edinburgh Award Scheme where they acquire skills and invaluable experience that will serve them for life.

 Awareness of the needs of others and of the outside world is also crucial.
-Our Community Service programme and support for local and national charities contributes to broadening girls’ awareness of the needs of those less fortunate than themselves with initiatives such as hosting an afternoon tea for the older residents of Northwood and visiting a local residential care centre where they girls sing with the visually impared residents.
+Our Community Service programme and support for local and national charities contributes to broadening girls’ awareness of the needs of those less fortunate than themselves with initiatives such as hosting an afternoon tea for the older residents of Northwood and visiting a local residential care centre where they girls sing with the visually impaired residents.

 Senior school girls regularly help out in our Early Years Centre and in Junior School.

-School trips abound ranging from museum, theatre and gallery visits in the UK to language exchanges, skiing in the USA, water-sports in the South of France and the World Challenge adventure expeditions that see the girls travel to far flung destinations, such as, Borneo and Peru!
+School trips abound ranging from museum, theatre and gallery visits in the UK to language exchanges, skiing in the USA, water-sports in the South of France and the World Challenge adventure expeditions that see the girls travel to far flung destinations, such as Borneo and Peru!

 From war hero, Simon Weston, to industry leaders and from celebrity authors to the mobile zoo – a stream of visitors to school bring with them tales of success that inspire and motivate our girls and fire their imaginations.